mexxexx/ionsrcopt/docs/source/preparation/preprocessing.rst

 ----------------------------------------------

 The data is stored only when something changes, hence it might be that between two consecutive points a different amount of time passes.
-We want to consider this in our cluster analysis, and we do this by weighting each individual point by the number of settings it remained unchanged.
+We want to consider this in our cluster analysis, and we do this by weighting each individual point by the number of seconds it remained unchanged.
 This is what we call the duration of a data point.

 2. Computing the stability